 What We’ll Cover

-• Helping organizations develop a foundation of prayer
+• Helping families develop a giving dream plan

 Quotes to Remember